 Introduction: The Lam-Rim Graded Stages and Levels of Motivation

-This evening we’re going to start our seminar on a very vital topic.
+We’re going to start our seminar on a very vital topic.
 The topic is how to meditate on the voidness of a false “me” experiencing the four noble truths.
-That sounds complicated and it is complicated.
-I won’t fool you into thinking that it’s simple; it’s not simple.
-But it’s very vital that even if we are not ready to be able to do this type of meditation, that we at least have a clear idea of what type of meditations we’re aiming to be able to do.
+That sounds complicated, and it is.
+I won’t fool you into thinking that it’s simple; it’s not.
+However, it’s very vital that even if we are not ready to do this type of meditation, that we at least have a clear idea of what type of meditations we’re aiming to be able to do.

 The basic teachings of the Buddha were the four noble truths.
-That was the first thing that Buddha taught and is the structure for all his teachings.
-We have true sufferings, true origins of suffering, true stoppings of suffering, and the true pathway mind – that means an understanding that will bring about that true stopping.
+That was the first thing that Buddha taught, and it is the structure for all his teachings.
+We have true sufferings, true origins of suffering, true stoppings of suffering and the true pathway mind, which means an understanding that will bring about that true stopping.
 It is structured in terms of cause and effect in a very logical way.
-The origins of suffering are the cause of true sufferings, so that’s the deluded, the disturbing side; and the true pathway minds, the true understandings, bring about the attainment of true stoppings, so that’s the liberating side.
-We want to be able to understand and focus on these four very deep profound ways.
+The origins of suffering are the cause of true sufferings, so that’s the deluded, the disturbing side; the true pathway minds, the true understandings, bring about the attainment of true stoppings, so that’s the liberating side.
+We want to be able to understand and focus on these four very deep, profound ways.

 When we look at what is the pathway that will lead to liberation and enlightenment, we see that there’s the presentation of the so-called five paths.
-"Path" is just a very literal way of translating the word; but actually we’re talking about levels of mind, level of understanding or realization, with which we work as a pathway that will bring us to the next level and the next level and the next level.
-So there are five levels.
-At our present state, our present condition, we are quite far from being able to even get that first level.
+“Path” is just a very literal way of translating the word; actually, we’re talking about levels of mind, levels of understanding or realization with which we work as a pathway to bring us to the next level and the next level and the next level; there are five levels.
+At our present state, our present condition, we are quite far from being able to even get to that first level.

-In order to attain that first level – first of the five – we need to have developed the proper motivation.
-Motivation builds up tremendous amounts of positive force – a proper motivation builds up a tremendous amount of positive force.
-That’s usually called "merit."
+In order to attain that first level – the first of the five – we need to have developed the proper motivation.
+Motivation builds up tremendous amounts of positive force, given that it is a proper motivation.
+That’s usually called “merit.”
 With a sufficient build-up of positive force, we’re able to cut through a lot of our mental blocks that prevent us from gaining some understanding.
-We work with the graded stages of the path.
-That is graded – again the word "path" – pathway minds, in order to expand our scope of motivation, basically.
+We work with the graded stages of the path in order to expand our scope of motivation; again, the word “path” – it’s pathway minds.

-We work on the initial level to attain better rebirths because we realize we have a precious human life now, and we need to be able to continue having precious human lives in the future because it’s going to take a long time to attain liberation and enlightenment.
-And we understand the details of karma:
+We work on the initial level to attain better rebirths, because we realize we have a precious human life now, and we need to be able to continue having precious human lives in the future, because it’s going to take a long time to attain liberation and enlightenment.
+We understand the details of karma:

 - Destructive behavior is going to bring us worse rebirths.